markgiovinazzi/gorp_masses/README.md

   if False, be mindful that extinction may make star appear fainter, causing potential underestimate in mass
 ```

 Additionally, the program has some bonus plotting features included.
-For example, what if we wannt to make the 1d GORP mass posterior for TRAPPIST-1 (Gaia DR3 2635476908753563008)?
+For example, what if we want to make the 1d GORP mass posterior for TRAPPIST-1 (Gaia DR3 2635476908753563008)?
 The next two lines of code will save the following plot to a user-specified directory that defaults to `gorp_plots`.

 ```
 from gorp_mass import gaia_posterior